minggas/elm-hn/README.md

 type Cmd msg
 ```

-What's important to know about `Cmd` is that it is simply a type wrapper for The Elm Architecture to preserve type safety.
+What's important to know about `Cmd` is that it - as far as we are concerned - is simply a type wrapper for The Elm Architecture to preserve type safety.
 Internally, TEA (the Elm Architecture) doesn't know what type you'll use for your update messages, but it will need to pass them around safely.
 It does this by wrapping it with `Cmd`.

 To put this into practice, let's define our `Msg` type to just be a `String`.
 Whenever our application receives a `Msg`, it updates the current model to the value of the `Msg`.